EASME

 Grant in 2018

-Khondrion is a clinical-stage pharmaceutical company discovering and developing therapies targeting mitochondrial disease.
-Founded by Professor Jan Smeitink, a world-leader in mitochondrial medicine, the company is advancing its proprietary science through a wholly-owned clinical and preclinical small molecule pipeline of potential medicines.
+Khondrion is a clinical-stage pharmaceutical company focused on discovering and developing therapies targeting mitochondrial disease.
+Led by Professor Jan Smeitink, a renowned expert in mitochondrial medicine, the company advances its proprietary science through a wholly-owned pipeline of potential small molecule medicines.

 ATXA Therapeutics